 the surface in the pores.

-Most likely what has occurred is you picked out a color via the sample and then the installer purchased a cheap low-grade version of that granite variety.
+is that picked out a color via a sample and then the installer purchased a cheap low-grade version of that granite variety.

-Now most slabs of the same color will be similar, but you can certainly get an extreme difference in characteristics and quality.
+Now, most slabs of the same color will be similar, but you can certainly get an extreme difference in characteristics and quality, color shade, and pattern.

 And if you entrusted your installer to pick out the slab, then at least you can hold him accountable to the fact that you chose a sample that was perfectly polished and that is what you expected.